All's Fair (2025 TV series): Viewership

-All's Fair ranked No. 1 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—on its premiere.
+All's Fair ranked No. 1 on Hulu's "Top 15 Today" list—a daily updated list of the platform's most-watched titles—following its premiere on November 4.
 Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that the series was the most-streamed show on Disney+ globally as of November 5.
-The series became Hulu's most-watched premiere for an original scripted series in three years, attracting approximately 3.2 million viewers within three days of release.
-Luminate reported that it was the 15th most watched show in the US with 2.61 million hours viewed.
+The series became Hulu's most-watched premiere for an original scripted series in three years, attracting approximately 3.2 million viewers globally within three days of release.
 Hulu announced that content related to All's Fair generated over 7 billion social media impressions and 190 million video views following its debut.
-Nick Levine of the BBC noted that viewers responded positively to the show's high camp aesthetic and statement fashion.
+Luminate, which measures streaming performance in the United States by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that All's Fair recorded 2.61 million hours of viewing time in the United States from October 31 to November 6, ranking as the 15th most-streamed series of the week.

+During the second week of its release, from November 7–13, the series ranked 13th overall with 3.85 million hours viewed, according to Luminate.
+For the week of November 14–20, the series recorded 636,059 views, again placing 13th.
+By November 20, content tied to All's Fair had accumulated a total of 10 billion social media impressions.
+The series remained on Hulu's "Top 15 Today" list from its premiere on November 4, 2025, through January 6, 2026.